Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

-# Solution to MATLAB and Simulink Challenge project <'project number'> <'Project Title'>
+# Solution to MATLAB and Simulink Challenge project <'project number'> <'Receiver Digital beamforming  using USRP interfaced with Matlab'>
 This is a template repo for MATLAB and Simulink Challenge Project solutions.

 Please add the following items: